“Animals should be loved and cherished, not tortured in labs for makeup.”

 Ashlee says, “I believe [cruelty-free] will eventually become so common that no label is needed at all [and] that animal testing will be abolished.
 That's something I'd love to see happen in my lifetime.”

-Here at Axiology, we’re just as excited about the future of cruelty free makeup, and we’re committed to developing vivid, beautiful lipsticks with no cruelty, so you can dazzle with a clear conscience.
+Here at Axiology, we’re just as excited about the future of cruelty free makeup, and we’re committed to developing vivid, beautiful lipsticks with no cruelty, so you can shop with a clear conscience.

 We want to take this opportunity to sincerely thank all the contributors to this article.
-The following bloggers are amazing women who are committed to preaching the cruelty-free gospel across the web.
+These bloggers are amazing women who are committed to preaching the cruelty-free gospel across the web.
 We at Axiology highly recommend that our readers use their blogs as other portals to education and information.
-Thanks so much to the following amazing bloggers (in order of appearance):